Setting up some CI for simple Node.js project

 Create file

-in root directorylanguage: node_js node_js: - '6' services: - mongodb addons: apt: sources: - ubuntu-toolchain-r-test packages: - g++-4.8
+.travis.ymlin root directorylanguage: node_js node_js: - '6' services: - mongodb addons: apt: sources: - ubuntu-toolchain-r-test packages: - g++-4.8 -

 On TravisCI add repository, enable “Build only if .travis.yml is present” and “Build pull request updates”